Monivea Castle: ffrench Mausoleum

 Set in a clearing amidst the trees of Monivea Wood, the ffrench Mausoleum and chapel was commissioned by Kathleen ffrench in honour of her late father, Robert Percy ffrench.
 In 1914, the Pope granted an indult, permitting official mass celebrations on special occasions and under special circumstances.
 Designed by architect Francis Persse (younger brother of Augusta Gregory), the mausoleum took four years to construct, at a cost of £10,000 (near two million in today's economy).
 Built of rough-granite blocks quarried in Wicklow, the structure resembles a small castle, approximately 25-feet-wide by 30-feet-high, with crenellation along the roofline, and featuring a back, left turret.
 Stone steps lead up to a gothic-archway and heavy oak door secured with decorative rod iron hinges.

 Entering into the ffrench Mausoleum, strategically placed stained glass windows provide the only source of light and create a serene atmosphere.
 The building has no electricity.
 A central window, depicting the Resurrection, is set into the stone wall, behind the black and white marble altar bearing a carved Maltese cross.
 The east-facing triple-lancet stained-glass window is positioned so the rising sun lights upon the memorial sculpture.
 On each side wall, Munich-style stained glass windows illustrate twelve of the fourteen Tribes of Galway.
 All of the intricately designed windows were created by Franz Mayer & Co.—a famous German stained glass design and manufacturing company based in Munich.
 Mayer of Munich, still in business today, was the principal creator of stained glass for Roman Catholic churches constructed during the nineteenth and early twentieth century, including St. Peter's Basilica in Rome.

 Paired granite pillars guard the entrance to the barrel-vaulted chancel, four black marble pillars provide structural support.
-The mausoleum's high-vaulted ceiling and granite gothic arches shelter a life-size cararra marble effigy of Robert Percy ffrench lying in state.
+The mausoleum's high-vaulted ceiling and granite gothic arches shelter a life-size carrara marble effigy of Robert Percy ffrench lying in state.
 Francesco Jerace, a Calabrian sculptor, created a true likeness of Robert ffrench, lying on his back, feet to door, covered by white, rhythmically draped carved marble with an inscribed Maltese cross.
 On the side of ffrench's effigy is carved: "Il lui sera beaucoup pardonne car il a beaucoup aime".
 He will be forgiven much because he has loved much.